kokopepe/powershellcreatingtime/part1/TheParetoCmdlets/paretocmdlets.md

 `Select-Object` is one of the most frequently used cmdlets in PowerShell.
 It allows you to choose specific properties (or columns) of objects that you want to see in the output.

-### Key features of Select-Object:

-- Can select an arbitrary subset of output rows using `-First` and `-Last`
-- Ability to limit the properties returned from a command using wildcards
+- Ability to limit the properties returned from a command.
-- Can create custom or calculated properties
+- Can create custom or calculated properties (We will alk about this)

 ### Examples:
 ````powershell